marctrem/usbarmory-wiki-fork/Secure-boot-(Mk-II).md

 The security state log (see _Verify HAB configuration_) should now print a `Trusted State detected` when the relevant cryptographic co-processor module is loaded.

+For security purposes, the U-Boot image should now be re-compiled with `CONFIG_SYS_BOOT_MODE_VERIFIED_LOCKED` enabled, to ensure that command line access is disabled.

 ### Verify HAB configuration (i.MX6ULL/i.MX6ULZ)